thingsboard/thingsboard.github.io/docs/edge/getting-started.md

 step1:
     0:
         image: /images/edge/getting-started/step-1-item-1.png
-        title: 'Log in to your ThingsBoard <b>Edge</b> instance and click the "Add Device" button.'
+        title: 'Log in to your <b>ThingsBoard Edge</b> instance and click the "Add Device" button.'
     1:
         image: /images/edge/getting-started/step-1-item-2.png
         title: 'Enter a name for the device, for example, "My New Device".
 No other changes are required at this time.
 Click "Add" to create the device.'